pmean/build-website/text/08/EbmForPatients-08.md

 > accessible without a login?) and reliability questions (e.g., is it
 > clear who has developed the web site and what their objectives are?).
 >
-> This looks like an interesting and valuable thing to work on and I\'m
+> This looks like an interesting and valuable thing to work on and I'm
 > going to discuss it with some of our EBM experts here where I work.

 **Further reading**